 The TA35 features the same versatile EQ section as the TA20, and its wide range is even more useful in this amp.
 The reverb also sounds better, which may be a function of the larger speaker and cab, though there’s still a lot of hiss, and the decay is a little too long for my taste.
 The chorus is smooth and rich, with a nice range of speeds—from very slow to very fast—and, both it and the reverb are footswitchable.

 The microphone section worked just fine with several different dynamic mics.
 If you want to use a condenser mic, however, it will have to be battery powered because the TA35 has no phantom power.
-There’s a dedicated mic Volume knob, which, combined with the guitar Volume and Master Volume knobs, works as mini-mixer.
+There’s a dedicated mic Volume knob, which, combined with the guitar Volume and Master Volume knobs,

 The TA35 sounded very good with both acoustics, though hiss was still an issue, and I had to spend some time adjusting the EQ to get optimal results.
 There’s enough clean volume for small club or coffee house gigs, or you can send a direct feed to the house system and use the TA35 as a personal monitor.
 As with the TA20, connecting the amp to an external cabinet with larger speakers gave it added depth and dynamic range.
 And, happy news for acoustic/electric giggers, the TA35 delivered solid and nicely balanced clean tones with the PRS McCarty.
 Bring an overdrive pedal along, and you just might be able to leave your regular amp at home.